 a.
-CSR Projects implementation Details
+CSR Projects Implementation Details

 a.
-CSR Annual Reporting Framework as per Schedule VII of the Companies Act a.
+CSR Annual Reporting Framework

+a.
 Composition of CSR Committee

 A. CSR Policy

 As a part of the Tata Group, Tata Power Delhi Distribution Ltd. (Tata Power-DDL) believes in the Tata Group's ethos of giving back to society.
 Rich heritage and unmatchable legacy of Tata Group for holistic development of underprivileged communities, societies & nation becomes the guiding force for adoption of community development initiatives.
 Tata Power-DDL is committed for promoting social wellbeing and to bring more compliments to the business.
 The community outreach programs, working on the lines of triple bottom line approach, aims to serve key communities in a systematic & planned way.